 Smith Rock State Park

-To escape the crowds and watch the rock climbers scale the walls, try the pet-friendly 3.7-mile Reverse Misery Ridge Loop.
-If you want to see the whole park, take your dog on the 7.3-mile Summit Loop that offers fantastic views of the park.
+To avoid the crowds and watch the rock climbers scale the walls, try the pet friendly 3.7-mile Reverse Misery Ridge Loop Trail.
+If you want to see the whole park, take your dog on the 7.3-mile Summit Loop, which offers fantastic views of the park.